 Not backing up its argument is where lots of thought leadership goes wrong.
 Sure, thought leadership isn’t the same as in-depth reported journalism—it is, at its core, part of the op-ed genre.
 But that doesn’t mean you can just throw around claims and expect editors and readers to accept them.
 If you can produce facts, stats, percentages, or proprietary research—say your company conducted a survey of restaurateurs and found that 80% haven’t given technological disruption much thought—your argument will soar above the competition.

 Now that you have the core of a great thought leadership article, the best thing you can do for your thought leadership career is to do it all over again.
 It’s not just that practice makes perfect, but that good thought leadership requires a type of mindset, and practice will develop that mindset.
 You’ll learn to keep an eye out for compelling problems in your industry, and you’ll begin to think of things in terms of arguments-you-could-make-about-them.
 Don’t just write one article and call it a day.
 Your real strategy begins now: write the second one.

 Want to learn more about writing great thought leadership, including how to pitch to publications like Forbes and Fast Company?
-Sign up for Hippo’s thought leadership bootcamp here.
+Find out how Hippo can help.

 Image by Matthew Henry courtesy of Stocksnap.io.